Black oxide solutions and equipment----

 Since the tanks can be built of plain steel and 'a tank is a tank is a tank', there is clearly a temptation to build your own tanks.
 But because water boils at 212, it can 'flash' to steam if introduced improperly, which can result in a blowup or eruption of the tank contents, splashing people with boiling hot caustic!
 For this reason, the operation is rather dangerous and I wouldn't advocate building your own tank just to save a few dollars, but only if there is a really good reason and you were willing to do a lot of research into the details.
-Military handbook Mil-HNDBK-205 [link is to spec at TechStreet] is a good starting point.
+Military handbook Mil-HNDBK-205 [link by ed. to spec at TechStreet] is a good starting point.

 Ted Mooney, P.E.
 RET

 I know of a plater who worked in the Philadelphia Navy Yard as a welder who built his own tanks, so it is certainly possible.

 If you are an engineer, you can design your own tanks, but I have seen lots of homemade tanks with funny bows in them from the weight of the liquid inside, so make sure your calculations are correct.